carlosCharz/FCMTest/README.md

 **PHP**

- * Register tokens from device clients into DB.
+ * Register tokens from devices into the database.
- * Get the list of tokens in the DB.
+ * Get the list of tokens from the database.
  * Send push notifications to registered devices.

 **Firebase**